-(1) See biography on page 12 of this proxy statement.

-- (2) Jesse J. Geiger joined Medpace in October 2007 as Corporate Controller, and he was appointed Chief Financial Officer in March 2011.
+Name Biographical Information August J. Troendle, 64 President, Chief Executive Officer and Chairman of the Board See biography on page 10 of this proxy statement.
+Jesse J. Geiger, 46 Chief Financial Officer and Chief Operating Officer, Laboratory Operations Jesse J. Geiger joined Medpace in October 2007 as Corporate Controller, and he was appointed Chief Financial Officer in March 2011.
 Mr. Geiger became Chief Operating Officer, Laboratory Operations in November 2014.
 Prior to joining Medpace, Mr. Geiger worked for SENCORP from 2004 to 2007 as the Corporate Controller and Manager of Financial Planning and Analysis.
 Prior to SENCORP, Mr. Geiger served as the Director of Capital Markets for Cincinnati Bell from 2002 to 2004.
 Mr. Geiger started his career in the audit practice at Arthur Andersen LLP.
 Mr. Geiger has served as a director for several private companies, including as a director of LIB Therapeutics, LLC since 2015 and as a director of CinRx Pharma, LLC since 2015.
-Mr. Geiger received his Bachelor of Business Administration in Accounting from the University of Cincinnati and is a Certified Public Accountant. - (3) Susan E. Burwig joined Medpace in August 1993 and has served in various key leadership roles within the Clinical Operations department.
+Mr. Geiger received his Bachelor of Business Administration in Accounting from the University of Cincinnati and is a Certified Public Accountant.
+Susan E. Burwig, 58 Executive Vice President, Operations Susan E. Burwig joined Medpace in August 1993 and has served in various key leadership roles within the Clinical Operations department.
 From February 2003 to May 2015, Ms. Burwig served as Senior Vice President, Clinical Operations, overseeing clinical trial management, clinical monitoring, start-up, including feasibility, and new business proposals.
 In June 2015, Ms. Burwig was appointed Senior Vice President, Operations, and in January 2017 she was named as Executive Vice President, Operations.
 Prior to joining Medpace, Ms. Burwig held several clinical roles, including leading heart failure clinical research studies at the University of Cincinnati.
-Ms. Burwig received her Bachelor of Science in Nursing as well as an MA in Sports Administration from Kent State University. - (4) Stephen P. Ewald joined Medpace as General Counsel and Corporate Secretary in June 2012.
+Ms. Burwig received her Bachelor of Science in Nursing as well as an MA in Sports Administration from Kent State University.
+Stephen P. Ewald, 51 General Counsel and Corporate Secretary Stephen P. Ewald joined Medpace as General Counsel and Corporate Secretary in June 2012.
 Mr. Ewald has also led the Human Resources department and other administrative functions since the third quarter of 2017.
 Prior to joining Medpace, Mr. Ewald served as the Managing Director and Chief Legal Officer of Brevet Capital Management from May 2011 to June 2012.
 From May 2009 to May 2011, he was a Managing Director and Assistant General Counsel for Cantor Fitzgerald Securities/Cantor Fitzgerald & Co.
 Mr. Ewald was employed with Bank of America from 1999 to 2009, serving in various roles within the legal department and the Global Markets Group, including Managing Director and Chief Operating Officer of the Principal Capital Group, a proprietary investing group within Bank of America Securities.
 Mr. Ewald has served as director for several private companies, including as a director and chairman of the board of Mercy Health Foundation Board Cincinnati since 2015 and 2018, respectively, as a director of LIB Therapeutics, LLC since 2015 and as a director of CinRx Pharma, LLC since 2015.
 Mr. Ewald received his Bachelor of Science in Political Sciences from the University of Cincinnati and his Juris Doctorate from the University of Cincinnati College of Law.